Changing Life and Becoming an Expat

 Check Visa requirements.

 Check the Visa requirements of your chosen country.
 There are many web sites that will help you with this, for Australians we found the Royal Thai Consulate-General Sydney their website will show you a range of different kinds of entry Visa’s.
 We chose the multiple entry OA retirement Visa for people over the age of 50, which allows you to stay in Thailand for a year.
 We decided to obtain the documentation needed for the Visa ourselves, which was a lengthy and costly process.
 There are companies that will help you with process of obtaining an OA retirement Visa but they can be very expensive.
 Whichever way you go even after gathering all the documentation and having it processed and paid for there is no guarantee that it will be grated to you.
 We were extremely lucky that ours was accepted.
-If you are Australian and would like more information on the process feel free to email us.
+If you are Australian and would like more information on the visa process check out our article on obtaining a Thailand Retirement Visa.
 For countries other than Australia check Thai Visa requirements in the country applicable to you.

 Check the language of the country, if you don’t feel comfortable learning a new language choose a country where some English is spoken.
 It is very hard to set up home and infrastructure if you can’t communicate in the language.
 We found that though it was sometimes difficult, Thailand has a large proportion of population that can speak English and if people did not understand they were friendly enough to try and help.

 Research the safety record of your chosen country.
 Consult your local Health Care Professional as to any inoculations that may be needed for diseases affecting the country of destination.
 We felt like pin cushions after our visit to the Doctor.